Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Chapter One – What is a High Pressure Boiler?

-High pressure boilers are a shell and tube heat exchanger that use boiled water to create steam or high pressure hot water.
-Using water filled tubes in a metal tank or enclosure, they create power by converting water into steam through thermal energy, which is used to power equipment.
+A high pressure boiler is a type of boiler that operates at 80 bars or higher and is used in thermal power plants to generate power.
+Using water-filled tubes in a metal tank or enclosure, they create power by converting water into steam through thermal energy, which is used to power equipment.

-The pressure and steam of a high pressure boiler is produced by burning a fuel, such as coal, natural gas, or petroleum.
-The heated gases, from the burning fuel, are circulated by natural convection or forced by a pump.
+The key to a high pressure boiler is the amount of pressure it creates, which differentiates it from other boiler types.
+Pressure and steam are created by burning a fuel, such as coal, natural gas, or petroleum.
+The heated gasses, are circulated by natural convection or forced by a pump.
 Forced circulation is produced by a centrifugal pump to increase the evaporation rate to 210 k of force per square centimeter.
-Natural circulation is much more limited and has a lower force per square centimeter.
+Natural force is incapable of generating the necessary force of a high pressure boiler.

 In a fire tube boiler, hot gas is pushed through tubes that are immersed in water, which heat the water to create steam as can be seen in the image below.